LostArtefacts/TRX/docs/tr1/IMPROVEMENTS.md

 ## UI
 - added proper UI and bar scaling
+- added support for displaying more than 3 pickup sprites
+- added more control over when to show health bar and air bar
+- added customizability to health bar and air bars
+- added enemy health bars
 - added support for more accented characters
-- added enemy health bars
 - added PS1 style UI
 - added fade effects to displayed images
 - added an option to use PS1 loading screens